iZhenius/KnowledgeNotes/README.md

             // the task’s status (is it running or executed). executorService.execute(runnableTask);

-            // submit() submits a Callable or a Runnable task to an ExecutorService
+            // The submit() submits a Callable or a Runnable task to an ExecutorService
             // and returns a result of type Future.
             Future<String> future = executorService.submit(callableTask);

-            // invokeAny() assigns a collection of tasks to an ExecutorService,
+            // The invokeAny() assigns a collection of tasks to an ExecutorService,
             // causing each to be executed, and returns the result of a successful
             // execution of one task (if there was a successful execution).
             String result = executorService.invokeAny(callableTasks);

-            // invokeAll() assigns a collection of tasks to an ExecutorService,
+            // The invokeAll() assigns a collection of tasks to an ExecutorService,
             // causing each to be executed, and returns the result of all
             // task executions in the form of a list of objects of type Future.
             List<Future<String>> futures = executorService.invokeAll(callableTasks);